 Rubbish & Recycling

 Please make sure you put any items you are getting rid of in the bins provided.
 If you have larger items to be removed your local council will have a scheme that you can use.
 Dumping items or rubbish is a breach of tenancy and could result in financial penalties.
 If you see someone else doing this, please let us know.

 We do not allow cars to be parked on our estates if they are untaxed or un-roadworthy.
-Our normal procedure is to serve Notice on the car then after 14 days through a contractor arrange for its removal.
+Our normal procedure is to serve Notice on the car and then after 14 days through a contractor, arrange for its removal.

 There are car parking ticket schemes in operation at selected schemes which are publicised through signs.
-Residents are issued with permits which must be clearly displayed.
+Tenants are issued with permits which must be clearly displayed.

 This information relates only to blocks of flats.
 Most houses have individual aerials and are not covered by a service agreement.